liamcannon/Hemtt-Template/README.md

 In this template I've included a few things to help you get started.
 The `example` folder is a simple example of a project structure.
 The `tools` folder contains a bat file to install Hemtt.
 The `.hemtt\project.toml` file is a template for your project configuration.

-This template assumes a project structure like `P:/z/{Project Name}`.
+This template is very opinionated and assumes a project structure like `P:/z/{Project Name}`.
 While Hemtt does not require a P drive I recommend it to save yourself a headache down the line.

 For more information on Hemtt check out the [Hemtt Documentation](https://brettmayson.github.io/HEMTT/).